Inside and outside your home

 Combined wash and dry toilets

 Clos-o-Mat and Geberit are major manufacturers of automatic shower (wash and dry) toilets, which enable anyone with limitations to toilet with little or no help, enhancing their hygiene, independence, dignity and privacy.
-For more information please visit the following websites:
+For more information please visit the following manufacturers' websites:

 Information on stair lifts